 Types of data processed:

 Processing of special categories of data (Art.
-9(1) GDPR): In principle, no special categories of personal data are processed, unless they are supplied to the processing by the users, e.g. entered in online forms.
+9(1) GDPR): In principle, no special categories of personal data are processed unless they are provided by users, e.g. when entering data in online forms.

 Categories of data subjects:

 - Customers, interested parties and business partners

 Hereafter, we also refer to the data subjects collectively as "users".

 - Provision of the online offer, its contents and functions.

 - Answering contact requests and communication with users.

 1. Relevant legal basis

 1.1 In accordance with Art.
 13 GDPR, we inform you of the legal basis for our data processing.
 If the legal basis is not mentioned in the data protection notices, the following applies: The legal basis for obtaining consent is Art.
 6(1)(a) and Art.
 7 GDPR; the legal basis for processing to fulfill our services and to carry out (pre)contractual measures and respond to inquiries is Art.
 6(1)(b) GDPR; the legal basis for processing to fulfill our legal obligations is Art.
 6(1)(c) DSGVO; and the legal basis for processing to protect our legitimate interests is Art.
 6(1)(f) GDPR.
 In the event that vital interests of the data subject or another natural person make processing of personal data necessary, Art.
 6 lit.
 (1) (d) GDPRserves as the legal basis.